mubeenpatel99/google-Dinosaur-game-bot/README.md

 4. Divide the screen in two parts
 ```
-Left side will be the browser and the right side will be the IDE.
+Left side will be the browser and the right side will be the IDE, check the snapshot in images folder.
 ```

 5. Run the server